-Make a point of celebrating your dogs occasions like their birthday or ‘gotcha’ adoption day.
-It’s such fun having a day or party that is about them and having a wonderful time with your dog will mean that you’re creating incredible memories of their lives.
+Make a point of celebrating your dog’s occasions like their birthday or ‘gotcha’ adoption day.
+It’s such fun having a day or ‘pawty’ that is about them and having a wonderful time with your dog will mean that you’re creating incredible memories of their lives.

 7. Take their Paw Print

 There is lots of guidance on the web as to how to take your dogs paw print and it’s definitely one to do before it’s too late.
-You may even want to do it a couple of times throughout their lives – to see any changes or scars they acquire.
+You may even want to do it a couple of times throughout their lives – to see the changes as they grow up or scars they acquire.